Pessimistic Model-based Offline Reinforcement Learning under Partial Coverage

-\textbf{Posterior sampling (Thompson sampling).} The posterior sampling has been actively researched in the literature on contextual bandits \citep{ThompsonWilliamR1933OtLt,AgrawalShipra2012TSfC,RussoDaniel2014LtOv} and later introduced in online RL \citep{strens2000bayesian,Osband2013}.
-The Bayesian regret bound in the RL case is analyzed in \citep{Osband2013,osband2014near,Chowdhury2019} and the worst-case regret bound is analyzed in \citep{Agrawal2017,AgrawalPriyank2020IWRB,Zanette20a,Russo2020}.
-However, we emphasize that our setting is offline.
-Besides, our algorithm incorporates NPG update comparing to a na\"ive posterior sampling algorithm.
-Though there is a few work studying offline RL from Bayesian perspective such as offline policy evaluation \citep{FardMahdiMIlani2012PPEf} and policy selection \citep{YangMengjiao2020OPSu}, their focus is not a model-based policy optimization.

-\textbf{Representation learning.} Representation learning in online learning is studied from a mode-based perspective \citep{Agarwal2020_flambe} and model-free perspective \citep{,ModiAditya2021MRLa}.
-Comparing to their settings, our setting is the offline setting.
-By exploiting this offline setting properly, we show a distribution-dependent finite-sample result.
+\paragraph{Representation learning.} We discuss literature related to representation learning in RL.
+Representation learning for low-rank MDPs (ground truth feature representation is unknown) in online learning is studied from a model-based perspective \citep{Agarwal2020_flambe} and model-free perspective \citep{ModiAditya2021MRLa}.
+In the online setting, \citet{zhang2021provably,papini2021leveraging} also study representation learning under different model assumptions.
+Comparing with these works, since our setting is offline, the algorithm and analysis are totally different.